 - Get Naloxone (also known as NARCAN).
 “If you are at risk of overdosing or if you have a loved one with OUD, get Naloxone.
 Have it at home and carry it with you.
 Know how to use it.
 Tell your friends and loved ones where you keep it.
 That’s going to save a life,” she said.
 Naloxone can reverse an opioid overdose when used quickly.
 It’s available without a prescription at pharmacies in most states.
 The website getnaloxonenow.org is a great training resource for responding to an opioid overdose for both first responders and bystanders.

 - If you are not yet it treatment, seek it.
 If you are ready, ask a provider about medications for opioid use disorder (MOUD - also known as medically assisted treatment) like buprenorphine and methadone.
 MOUD are FDA-approved and the most-effective way to help someone enter long-term remission and recovery.
 If you are not ready to begin treatment, please seek out services (including naloxone, sterile syringes, and drug checking supplies) through a local syringe services or harm reduction program.

 - If you are in treatment, stay engaged in treatment.
-“If you’re taking medication for opioid use disorder (also known as medically assisted treatment), keep taking your medication and contact your provider about tele-health.”
+“If you’re taking MOUD, keep taking your medication and contact your provider about tele-health.”
 The Substance Abuse and Mental Health Services Administration in some states has allowed patients taking MOUD a 28-day supply of their medication.
 Talk to your doctor about getting the medication you need.